 Every Mosquito is the Same

-There are actually more than 3,000 varieties of mosquito around the world, and about 36 species in Florida.
+There are actually more than 3,000 varieties of mosquitoes around the world, and about 36 species in Florida.
 Only a handful of varieties can carry disease and will bite humans, but most prefer to bite amphibians and reptiles.
 But even though most mosquitoes may not bite you, they are still a nuisance.

 No Water, No Mosquitoes

-Standing water is the most common breeding place for mosquitoes, and most people know enough to remove things like tires, birdbaths, rain barrels and empty children’s pools from their yard, but that’s only part of the battle.
+Standing water is the most common breeding place for mosquitoes, and most people know enough to remove things like tires, birdbaths, rain barrels, and empty children’s pools from their yard, but that’s only part of the battle.
 Many people are often stumped that they continue to be attacked by mosquitoes even after removing water sources from their yards.
 While standing water is the most common culprit, your yard probably offers many potential homes to a mosquito.

 Yard trimmings create a perfect place for mosquitoes to breed and hide in plain sight.
-Trimmed grass, fallen leaves and shrubs provide the cool, dark and damp environments that mosquitoes love, so it’s important that you actively manage your yard maintenance to avoid mosquito infestations.
+Trimmed grass, fallen leaves, and shrubs provide the cool, dark, and damp environments that mosquitoes love, so it’s important that you actively manage your yard maintenance to avoid mosquito infestations.
 In Florida, fallen pine needles in your backyard or on your roof are a common breeding ground for mosquitoes, so make sure you don’t fall behind on raking them up.

 While trimmings and shrubs may not immediately cause more mosquitoes to appear, mosquito eggs can survive in a safe place for months, waiting until there is enough water to feed the larvae.
-This means that if you don’t regularly clean your yard, the next big Florida rain storm can create a whole crop of new mosquitoes.
+This means that if you don’t regularly clean your yard, the next big Florida rainstorm can create a whole crop of new mosquitoes.